• ABOUT

 For example, you have broad shoulders that you’d like to minimize.
 Then pieces with diagonal necklines are your best friends.
 They draw the focus in the middle and away from the shoulders.

-And if you wanna camouflage your tummy fats, opt for pieces with diagonal stripes and patterns at the midsection.
+And if you want to camouflage your tummy fats, opt for pieces with diagonal stripes and patterns at the midsection.
 Like this:

 6. Avoid horizontal lines